Sayad-Uddin-Tahsin/Virtual-Mouse/README.md

 **Solve:**

 For the module `msvc-runtime` this error should be fixed.
-But in case if it not, Please Install [Microsoft Visual C++](https://docs.microsoft.com/en-US/cpp/windows/latest-supported-vc-redist?view=msvc-170).
-If you have that in your PC, Please consider installing the updated [Microsoft Visual C++](https://docs.microsoft.com/en-US/cpp/windows/latest-supported-vc-redist?view=msvc-170).
+If it not, please install [Microsoft Visual C++](https://docs.microsoft.com/en-US/cpp/windows/latest-supported-vc-redist?view=msvc-170).
+If you have that in your PC, please consider installing the updated [Microsoft Visual C++](https://docs.microsoft.com/en-US/cpp/windows/latest-supported-vc-redist?view=msvc-170).
 If you get that error after installing, please Restart your PC!

 ##
 ### opencv-python(cv2)